Liouville quantum gravity spheres as matings of finite-diameter trees: Preliminaries

 \subsection{Distortion estimate for conformal maps on the cylinder}

 In our proofs of Theorem~\ref{thm::sphere_equivalent_constructions} and Theorem~\ref{thm::pure_sphere_equivalent_constructions}, we will perform a number of ``cutting'' and ``gluing'' operations for quantum surfaces.
 The following elementary estimates for conformal maps tell us how much these operations distort the embedding of the rest of the surface.
-Recall that a set $K \subseteq \C$ is said to be a {\bf hull} if it is compact and $\C \setminus K$ is simply connected.
-We begin with a restatement of \cite[Lemma~10.5]{dms2014mating}.
+Recall that a set $K \subseteq \C$ is said to be a {\bf hull} if it is compact and $\wh{\C} \setminus K$ is simply connected, where $\wh{\C}$ denotes the Riemann sphere.
+We begin with a restatement of \cite[Lemma~9.6]{dms2014mating}.

 \begin{lemma} There exist constants $C_1,C_2 > 0$ such that the following is true.
 Let $K_1 \subseteq \C$ be a hull of diameter at most $r$ and $K_2 \subseteq \C$ another hull such that there exists a conformal map $F \colon \C \setminus K_1 \to \C \setminus K_2$ with $|F(z)-z| \to 0$ as $z \to \infty$.
 Then whenever $\dist(z,K_1) \geq C_1 r$ we have that